 Expecting parents or parents of babies younger than 3 months old in the Garden State can take a short online educational program and get the sturdy box that can be used as a safe sleeping space for babies.

-The boxes, which are distributed at Southern New Jersey Perinatal Cooperative and Cooper University Healthcare, come with a waterproof cover, fitted sheet, firm mattress, diapers, wipes, breast pads, breast cream, a onesie and an activity cart, which all cost about $150.
+The Baby Boxes, which are distributed at Southern New Jersey Perinatal Cooperative and Cooper University Healthcare, come with a waterproof cover, fitted sheet, firm mattress, diapers, wipes, breast pads, breast cream, a onesie and an activity cart, which all cost about $150.

 The California-based company will distribute about 105,000 free boxes in New Jersey, which reflect the expected number of births in 2017, to ensure that every expecting family in the state receives one.